-Over one million Syrians have fled the civil war entrenched in their country for the relative safety of neighboring countries.
+Over 4 million Syrians have fled the civil war in their country for the relative safety of neighboring countries.
 The flow of refugees into camps and host communities continues to swell - far beyond initial expectations - and strain limited resources in the region.
-Mercy Corps is helping 500,000 refugees and host community members in Jordan and Lebanon by providing essentials like clothing and blankets, digging wells and building safe places for children to play and be kids.
+Mercy Corps is helping refugees and community members in Jordan, Lebanon, Iraq and within Syria by providing essentials like clothing and blankets, digging wells and building safe places for children to play and be kids.

-Syria's prolonged and increasingly violent civil conflict has displaced more than a half a million Syrians to neighboring countries and created a desperate humanitarian crisis throughout the region.
+Syria's prolonged and increasingly violent civil conflict has forced more than 2 million Syrians to flee to neighboring countries, displaced another 6.5 million people internally, and has created a desperate humanitarian crisis throughout the region.

-Mercy Corps is supporting immediate emergency relief to Syrian families who've fled to neighboring countries.
-We are also creating stronger economies by providing vocational technical training to Iraqi refugees and vulnerable Syrian youth.
+Mercy Corps is providing immediate emergency relief - including food, water, warm clothes, and shelter - to Syrian families who've fled to neighboring countries.
+We are also creating stronger economies and families by providing job and technical training to Iraqi refugees and vulnerable Syrian youth.

 This project has provided additional documentation in a PDF file (projdoc.pdf).